When to worry about a headache?

 • Tumour

-If you feel concerned about your symptoms then you should make an appointment to see your GP, however if you are struggling and feel that your symptoms are severe, we advise you attend your local A&E to get more immediate assistance.
+If you are concerned about your symptoms, make an appointment to see your GP.
+However, if you are struggling and feel that your symptoms are severe, we advise you to attend your local Accident and Emergency (A&E) department for more immediate assistance.

 Authored & Reviewed By